Hip Fractures & Trauma

 When is joint replacement recommended?

 Some patterns of hip fracture have an unacceptably high risk of complications if treated with internal fixation.
 In these situations, joint replacement is recommended.
 Joint replacements used in hip fracture treatment may be 'half' hip replacements (where only the broken ball is replaced) or Total Hip Replacements (where both the broken ball and socket are replaced).
-Which joint replacement is recommended depends on a number of factors (eg. age, fitness, activity level, pre-existing arthritis).
+Which joint replacement is recommended depends on a number of factors such as age, general health, activity level and pre-existing joint arthritis.